 The land is owned by The Crown Estate, making this the King's motorway service area.
 This is mostly an administrative title which has little practical impact, and the reigning King is probably unaware of and uninterested in his association with the service station.

 Between July 2020 and 2022, Lancaster was taking part in the "fuel price drop", where Moto pledged to compete with local petrol stations.
-They said they would only continue the project if they could advertise the new price from the motorway; as of July 2023, this is being delayed by power supply issues, which Moto have hit out at.
-In the meantime it has returned to standard pricing.
+They said they would only continue the project if they could advertise the new price from the motorway, so the prices returned to normal.
+The installation of new signs was delayed by bureaucratic and then power supply issues, which Moto hit out at.
+The signs (and lower prices) are now expected to be ready in October 2023.

 See also: The Pennine Tower